aaronaddleman/mygitbook/README.md

 1. GUI editor has a simple interface
 2. I can click save and post in one spot \(less mouse movements..\)

+# Questions

+How do I host this content?